aaronshaf/canvas-modules/README.md

 ## Mock API, and proxy API

 By default a mock API is used.
-If you would like to test against a running instance of canvas, uncomment the [api line in gruntconf.coffee](https://github.com/aaronshaf/canvas-modules/blob/master/gruntfile.coffee#L17).
+If you would like to test against a running instance of Canvas, uncomment the [api line in gruntconf.coffee](https://github.com/aaronshaf/canvas-modules/blob/master/gruntfile.coffee#L17).

 ## To do